gryder8/gryder8/README.md

 - 👯 I’m looking to collaborate on **iOS Apps!**

-- ☀️🧑🏻‍💻 This past summer, I interned at [Apple](https://www.apple.com/careers/us/students.html)!
-I'll be returning for Summer 2023.
+- ☀️🧑🏻‍💻 For the past 2 summers, I interned at [Apple](https://www.apple.com/careers/us/students.html).

 - 💬 Ask me about **iOS, Swift, SwiftUI, interning @ Apple**

-- 📫 How to reach me: **gavin.ryder82@gmail.com**
+- 📫 How to reach me: **gavin.ryder.dev@icloud.com**

 - ⚡ Fun fact: **I have 4 pets!**